Loading...

 Recommended visit duration: 2-3 hours

-👉 See FULL guide to Milan Natural History Museum (with kids)Average price
+👉 See FULL guide to Milan Natural History Museum (with kids)This place may be temporarily closed.
+Please check official sources before visiting.

 200 touchable models, kid-priced tickets and Sunday children’s tour keep 6–12s engaged; 1–2 h visit prevents fatigue; absence of café or play area requires outside snack breaks.